Dieser Beitrag enthält Werbung – advertising.

-The longest holidays Dupin had ever had in his career.”
+It was the longest vacation Dupin had ever taken in had in his entire career.

 A Workaholic in Brittany